1988 Summer Paralympics: A specific village for the Paralympic Games

 Before the 1988 Summer Olympic Games, local citizens had bought all 3,962 apartments at 86 buildings from the Olympic Village.
 Due to high local demands, the complex was hastily evicted after.

-Between 1983 and 1989, Seoul authorities were in the middle of many controversies about the evictions of poor and low-income neighborhoods.
+Between 1983 and 1988, Seoul authorities were in the middle of many controversies about the evictions of poor and low-income neighborhoods.
 Human rights monitors raised these concerns and associated the hosting of the 1986 Asian Games and the 1988 Summer Olympic Games with the actions to clean, redevelop and "beautify" the city, especially the decadent and historical Jamsil area.
 Despite the construction of gigantic building complexes to accommodate 720,000 people between 1983 and 1988, these new housing offers were unconceived for those who had been evicted – namely low-income or poor renters.
 When this situation turned public, as a result, scholars, policy-makers and lawyers advocated for a better social housing policy, including minimum housing standards and a higher degree of transparency from the city government.

 Consequently, there was not enough time to convert the apartments and facilities to better conditions of accessibility.
-Another difficult situation was that the transition time between the two events was insufficient (the opening ceremony was on October 15th, 13 days after the end of the Olympic Games).
-Thus, the government of South Korea and the prefecture of Seoul understood that building a specific Paralympic Village was necessary.
-This complex was 4km from an intersection between the Seoul Olympic Park and Jamsil Complex clusters.
-It was the first housing complex in the country to be fully accessible to people with disabilities, as the athletes lived in ten specially designed and accessible apartment blocks with 1,316 new apartments in total.
+Another difficult situation was that the transition time between the two events was insufficient (the opening ceremony was scheduled for the October 15 afternoon, 13 days after the end of the Olympic Games).
+Thus, the government of South Korea and the prefecture of Seoul understood after the new and specific demands the needs for the building a specific Paralympic Village was necessary.
+This complex was 4 km from an intersection between the Seoul Olympic Park and Jamsil Complex clusters.
+It was the first housing complex in the Asian continent to be fully accessible to people with disabilities, as the athletes lived in ten specially designed and accessible apartment blocks with 1,316 new apartments in total.
 Each building had a height of fourteen stories.